arshad/simple_pane_styles/README.md

 2. Create your style template in templates/panes/styles.

-Example: for a blue_background style, create a panels-pane-style--blue-background.tpl.php.
+Example: for a blue_background style, create a panels-pane--blue-background.tpl.php.